aviraljanveja/Python/README.md

 - The **Chapters** folder contains the course content in PDF format.
 The **Chapter Programs** folder contains the coding examples from each chapter.

-- The **Problem Solving** folder contains improtant coding-problems from HackerRank, LeetCode and other sources.
-It is imporant to try these alongside your Python learning journey so that you get well versed with data-structures, algorithms and start recognizing important problem solving patterns.
+- The **Problem Solving** folder contains important coding problems from HackerRank, LeetCode and other sources.
+It is imporant to try these alongside your Python learning journey, so that you get well versed with data-structures, algorithms and common problem solving patterns.

 - It is also highly recommended that learners make use of [pythontutor.com](https://pythontutor.com/) which would allow them to visually go through what really happens behind the scenes in a Python program.